janecakemaster/advent-of-code-2019/README.md

 # advent of code 2019

-follow the commits for solutions for eachpart
+follow the commits for solutions for each part